Pepsi Amphitheater: Main Stage

 Fort Tuthill County Park

-Smaller more intimate workshops are often held in this outdoor ramada.
-A Pancake Breakfast is held on Sunday morning at 7 am.
-Walk up and smell the coffee.
-See the Workshop Schedule for more information.
+Smaller more intimate workshops are often held in this outdoor ramada closer to the main stage amphitheater.
+See the workshop schedule for more information.

 We offer camping accommodations for many types of camping.
 Please visit our Camping page for full details.
 All camping areas are a moderate, 1/8- to 1/4-mile walk from the amphitheater.
 There will be a free shuttle service between the campground and the amphitheater running approximately every 15 minutes beginning one half hour before the main stage opens, until one half hour after the main stage closes.
 The campgrounds connect to the Flagstaff Urban Trail System (FUTS), where you can hike or bike for miles.

-The Pepsi Amphitheater at Fort Tuthill County Park is located inside Fort Tuthill County Park, and is 2 hours from Phoenix, 3.5 hours from Tucson, 3.5 hours from Las Vegas, 7 hours from Los Angeles, and 8 hrs from San Diego.
+Pepsi Amphitheater is 2 hours from Phoenix, 3.5 hours from Tucson, 3.5 hours from Las Vegas, 7 hours from Los Angeles, and 8 hrs from San Diego.
 The facility is located off exit 337 on I-17; the entrance is on Route 89A.
 Hotels and the city of Flagstaff are north of the facility on I-17 or Beulah Boulevard, Sedona is to the south on 89A.
-Phoenix and Tucson are to the south on I-17.